mashharuki/core-program/2024/week1_cryptographic_basics.md

 ### Getting Started with Circom

 #### Understanding how a Circom circuit integrates to a system or application
-Let's see the workflow to have an overview of how a Circom circuit integrates to an App project:
+Let's see the workflow to have an overview of how a Circom circuit integrates into an App project:
 ```mermaid
 sequenceDiagram
     participant Developer